Using Salvias in Flower Arrangements

 • Summer: Red Velvet Mountain Sage — Salvia microphylla ‘Red Velvet’

 You can cool off the burning crimson blaze of Red Velvet Mountain Sage by pairing it with Salvia BODACIOUS™ ‘Rhythm and Blues’, which smells like black licorice — a fragrance also called anise.
 Both Red Velvet Mountain Sage and Rhythm and Blues Anise-Scented Sage grow up to 4’ tall, so they provide long stems for a tall bouquet.
 Whereas Rhthym and Blues needs full sun to partial shade, Red Velvet thrives in partial to full shade.
-Combine them with Yarrow to create a vibrant primary-hued arrangement.
+Combine them with yellow Fern Leaf Yarrow (Achillea filipendulina) to create a vibrant primary-hued arrangement.

 • Fall: Anthony Parker Bush Sage — Salvia x ‘Anthony Parker’

-With its abundance of intense purple-black blossoms, Anthony Parker Bush Sage is a darkly dramatic companion in floral arrangements with the creamy white blossoms of Texas Wedding Sage (Salvia greggii ‘Texas Wedding’) and the lush red flowers of Diablo Eyelash Sage (Salvia blepharophylla ‘Diablo’).
+With its abundance of intense purple-black blossoms, Anthony Parker Bush Sage is a darkly dramatic companion in floral arrangements with the creamy white blossoms of Texas Wedding Sage (S. greggii ‘Texas Wedding’) and the lush red flowers of Diablo Eyelash Sage (S. blepharophylla ‘Diablo’).
 All are short to medium height and grow well in full sun to partial shade.
 If you live in warmer climes, this extravaganza of colorful trumpet blossoms might still attract hummingbirds in autumn.
 It will definitely provide bouquets to remember.

 • Winter: Red Velvet Sage — Salvia confertiflora

 Red Velvet Sage begins blossoming in summer and doesn’t give up until at least late autumn.
 Its fiery orange-red flowers and stems lend heat to floral arrangements at Thanksgiving and, perhaps, beyond.
-For a really hot mix, add Red Velvet Sage to Roseleaf Sage (Salvia involucrata ‘Bethellii’) and Lion’s Ear (Leonotis leonurus), a shaggy orange flower.
+For a really hot mix, add Red Velvet Sage to Roseleaf Sage (S. involucrata ‘Bethellii’) and Lion’s Ear (Leonotis leonurus), a shaggy orange flower.
 All are members of the mint family, with Lion’s Ear being part of the catnip clan.
 Heleniums, which are relatives of sunflowers, also offer an array of warm oranges, yellows and reds in late autumn to add to a Red Velvet Sage arrangement.

 All of these potential Salvia arrangements lead to a central question in flower arranging: how to select color combinations.
 As you choose seasonal materials for arrangements, including foliage from bushes, try not to succumb too easily to rules.
 Remember that experimentation is the mother of pleasing surprises.